 In response to the rapid evolution of quantum computing, the National Institute of Standards and Technology (NIST) started a process to select quantum-resistant cryptography algorithms for standardization in 2016.
-After three rounds of analysis and public scrutinity, the first algorithms to be standardized were chosen by the NIST in 2022.
+After several rounds of analysis and public scrutinity, the NIST has published three standards in 2024 (ML-KEM, ML-DSA and SLH-DSA) and is planning to release a fourth one (FN-DSA) in 2025 as well as a fifth one (HQC) in 2027.

 The security of two out of three of the selected signature schemes relies on the hardness of solving mathematical problems based on structured lattices.
 To mitigate the risks associated to future attacks, the NIST wishes to diversify the portfolio of hard mathematical problems underlying signature schemes hence have launched a new process to select additionnal digital signature schemes for standardization in 2023.

-The Technology Innovation Institute (TII) along with 35+ partners from 10+ countries are involved in 6 out of 14 schemes that are currently considered and analyzed in the Round 2 of the NIST standardization of additional digital signature schemes project.
+In collaboration with 40+ partners from 10+ countries, the Technology Innovation Institute (TII) has contributed to the HQC standard and has been involved in 6 out of 14 candidates that are currently considered and analyzed in the Round 2 of the NIST Standardization of Additional Digital Signature Schemes project.